daniel-baez/tmux_nvr/README.md

 Newly created panes always have the same path as the original pane plus same NVIM_LISTEN_ADDRESS Newly created windows have a randomized NVIM_LISTEN_ADDRESS

+### Prerequisites

+- Have your nvim instance already running with neovim-remote
+- Update your shell scripts so `env | grep NVIM_LISTEN_ADDRESS` prints nothing

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

 Add plugin to the list of TPM plugins in `.tmux.conf`: